 A half-day visit is plenty of time to see the monument, perhaps go for a Cabrillo Monument hike, visit the tide pools, and marvel at the views.

-Brush Up on Local History
+Brush up on Local History

 My daughter’s fifth-grade class also studied the not-so-savory aspects of the Spanish conquistadors and their conquests in the New World.
 If your kids have done the same, they may bring up Juan Rodriguez Cabrillo’s mixed personal legacy.